 It is an allegory, the letter of which kills those who rest in that and look no further, but the spirit of which gives life, (2 Cor.
 3:6; John 6:63).
 It is a parable, which makes divine things more difficult to those who do not love them, but more plain and pleasant to those who do (Matt.
 13:14, 16).
 Experienced Christians here find a counterpart of their experiences, and to them it is intelligible, while those neither understand it nor relish it who have no part nor lot in the matter.
 It is a song celebrating a marriage, or nuptial song, wherein, by the expressions of love between a bridegroom and his bride, are set forth and illustrated the mutual affections that pass between God and a distinguished remnant of mankind.
 It is a pastoral; the bride and bridegroom, for the livelier representation of humility and innocence, are brought in as a shepherd and his shepherdess.
 Now;

 (3).
 This song might easily be taken in a spiritual sense by the Jewish church, for whose use it was first composed, and was so taken, as appears by the Chaldee-Paraphrase and the most ancient Jewish expositors.
 God betrothed the people of Israel to himself; he entered into covenant with them, and it was a marriage-covenant.
 He had given abundant proofs of his love to them, and required of them that they should love him with all their heart and soul.
-Idolatry was often spoken of as spiritual adultery, and doting upon idols, to prevent which this song was penned, representing the complacency which God took in Israel and which Israel ought to take in God.
+Idolatry was often spoken of as spiritual adultery, and doting upon idols, to prevent that for which this song was penned, representing the satisfaction which God took in Israel and which Israel ought to take in God.
 And encouraging them to continue faithful to him, though he might seem sometimes to withdraw and hide himself from them, and to wait for the further manifestation of himself in the promised Messiah.

 (4).
 It may more easily be taken in a spiritual sense by the Christian church, because the condescension and communications of divine love appear more rich and free under the gospel than they did under the law, and the communion between heaven and earth more familiar.
 God sometimes spoke of himself as the husband of the Jewish church (Isa.
 54:5, Hosea 2:16, 19), and rejoiced in it as his bride (Isa.
 62:4-5).
 But more frequently is Christ represented as the bridegroom of his church (Matt.
 25:1; Rom.
 7:4; 2 Cor.
 11:2; Eph.
 5:32), and the church as the bride, the Lamb’s wife, (Rev. 19:7; 21:2, 9).
 Pursuant to this metaphor Christ and the church in general, Christ and particular believers, are here discoursing with abundance of mutual esteem and endearment.